Lorraine333/Lorraine333.github.io/_pages/about.md

 Please apply through the Pitt CS or ISP PhD program and mention my name.
 Unfortunately, I won't be able to answer individual emails.

 **News**:
+- 2026.05: Our paper *"Neuron-Aware Data Selection for Annotation-Free LLM Self-Distillation."* is accepted to ICML Workshop on Decision-Making from Offline Datasets to Online Adaptation: Black-Box Optimization to Reinforcement Learning.
+Congrats Johnny (Zhuowei)!
+- 2026.05: Our paper *"Rethinking Post-training Diversity Collapse: Is Diversity-preserving Post-training Enough?"* is accepted to ICML Workshop on Human-AI Co-Creativity.
+Congrats Joey and Johnny!
+- 2026.05: Awarded the Golden Reviewer Award at ICML 2026 (includes free registration).
+See you in Seoul!
+- 2026.04: Received funding from *Pitt LRDC* and officially appointed as a Center Associate with LRDC.
+Thanks, LRDC!
 - 2026.04: César has been selected as a recipient of the 2026 NSF Graduate Research Fellowship (GRFP), a highly competitive national award.
 Congrats César!
-- 2026.04: Our paper *"Neuron-Aware Active Few-Shot Learning for LLMs."* is accepted to ACL 2026 Main Conference.
+- 2026.04: Our paper *"Neuron-Aware Active Few-Shot Learning for LLMs."* is accepted to ACL 2026 Main Conference with Oral presentation.
 Congrats Johnny (Zhuowei)!
 - 2026.03: Our project *"College-level writing dataset"* is a #ToolsCompetition finalist in the Datasets for Education Innovation track! @ToolsCompete is awarding $3+ million this cycle to the next generation of educational tools.
 Check out all the finalists *[here](https://tools-competition.org/26-finalists)*.
 - 2025.11: Our paper *"MMBERT: Scaled Mixture-of-Experts Multimodal BERT for Robust Chinese Hate Speech Detection under Cloaking Perturbations."* is accepted to AAAI 2026.
 Congrats Qiyao!
 - 2025.10: Received funding from *Pitt Cyber*.
 Thanks, Pitt Cyber!